tomwechsler/Microsoft_365_Enterprise_Mobility_Security/Entra_certificate_binding/Entra_ID_certificate_binding.md

 https://learn.microsoft.com/en-us/entra/identity/authentication/concept-certificate-based-authentication-technical-deep-dive

 **What does it mean "Achieve higher security with certificate bindings"?**
 Microsoft Entra ID, formerly known as Azure Active Directory, is a cloud identity and access management solution that controls application access and protects identities.
 The term “Achieve higher security with certificate bindings” refers to a feature of Microsoft Entra ID that enhances user authentication security.
 This feature is part of the certificate-based authentication (CBA) process.
 Certificate bindings refer to the methods used to bind a certificate to a user’s identity, enhancing the security of the authentication process.
 There are seven supported methods for certificate bindings.
 These methods are considered high-affinity if they’re based on identifiers that can’t be reused, such as Subject Key Identifiers or SHA1 Public Key.
-This way, Microsoft Entra ID provides a secure and efficient way for users to authenticate and access applications..
+This way, Microsoft Entra ID provides a secure and efficient way for users to authenticate and access applications.

 ### Let's examine achieve higher security with certificate bindings.